Rhythm Drawing

 Rapid Drawing

-Copy within 2 minutes.
+Copy again and complete within 2 minutes.

-Rapid Drawings
+Rapid drawing

-Copy carefully with 3 minutes.
+Copy and complete it within 3 minutes.

-Copy within 2 minutes.
+Copy again only this time complete it within 2 minutes.

-Reproduce from memory.
+Reproduce it as best as you can from memory.

 With free and regular movement of the hand, you will quickly progress.

 Once your hand and eye have increased their skill, your touch becomes more certain and objects will emerge without much trouble.
+You feel more confident and brave enough to create an original sketch - isn't that what you always want to do?

 Just be patient and if you practice rhythm drawing consistently, your reward is just around the corner!